 Environmental Education grants

-The 2014 round of the Environmental Education grants program is now open for Expressions of Interest (EOI).
-This program has a two-stage application process.
+The 2017 Environmental Education Grants Program is now open for Expressions of Interest (EOI’s).

 - facilitate changes in behaviour of individuals and groups which affect specific environmental problems

 - develop and promote education projects that improve the environment.